401d21/team_docs/team_agreement.md

 6. What is your strategy for ensuring everyone’s voice is heard?
 7. How will you ensure that you are creating a safe environment where everyone feels comfortable speaking up?

-9:00 daily standup to set goals for the day
+9:00 daily standup to set goals for the day.
+Code review of any after-hours work.
+Say "I", not "we", even for pair programming.

 Pair / team programming for the rest of the day.

-4:00 end of day standup
+4:00 end of day standup / code review

 Use slack / remo